ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 Educational supplements refer to videos, short movies, or films where the primary purpose is to educate on a particular topic or learning objective.
 Common types of educational videos are short clips, documentaries, tutorials, some cartoons, and other forms of video media with the intent to teach.
 These videos are used purely as supplementary materials to help reinforce ideas taught in the classroom.

-Many teachers are probably familiar with this form of VAL as they are an easy and effective way to enhance lesson plans that may be lacking in otherwise physical materials.
-Most modern classrooms are equipped with a projector or laptop, and even if you are a true ‘old-school’ teacher, you probably at least have a TV with a DVD, Blu-ray, or VHS player where you can play an educational video.
+Many teachers are probably familiar with this form of video-assisted learning as they are an easy and effective way to enhance lesson plans that may be lacking in otherwise physical materials.
+Most modern classrooms are equipped with a projector or laptop, and even with “old-school” teaching setups, there’s probably at least a TV with a DVD, Blu-ray, or VHS player that can be used to play an educational video.

 One of the biggest benefits of using educational videos is that it gives students another viewpoint or teaching style on the same topic.
 For example, if you taught a particular learning objective using gamification, it may be beneficial to also show a video that breaks down the objective step-by-step to give students an additional option to learn from.